kjhoneycutt/CS345Assignment1/QUIZ.md

 	code in the past.
 It also allows you to see how other people have changed the code, which can give you useful information.
 3. Explain how git enables sharing code.
+	Other people can edit different parts of the code simultaneously, and upload their individual parts of the code as they complete their assingments.
+It also allows you to track how different collaborators have changed the code, and allows branches of editing, so groups of people can work on one part of the code together.